mlincon/sampleHugo/README.md

 Click on the provided link.

 ##### Generate static pages
 Simply run `hugo` to generate the required static files.
 The static files are available in the `public` folder.
+Do not commit the public folder.